 On August 3, 2022, the Company announced the start of the summer drilling program as well as the remaining assay results on the Campbell Shear winter drilling program designed to test the Campbell Shear along strike south of the former producing Con mine and at depths of approximately 1,000 metres at 200-metre drill spacing.
 New high-grade gold mineralization was reported in hole GTCM22-039, an initial hole drilled at Yellorex North, confirming the location and plunge of this deposit area.
-Hole GTCM22-029 intersected the best intercept of 5.38 g/t Au over 2.0 metres from 309 metres to 311 metres.
+Hole GTCM22-039 intersected 3.31 g/t Au over 6.00 metres, including 5.38 g/t Au over 2.0 metres, and 2.18 g/t Au over 5.00 metres.